LESFMIP-sprint/sprint-info/docs/creating_your_own_conda_env.md

 canari                   /home/users/colinsau/.conda/envs/canari
 ```
 * To make the enviroment visible to Jupyter Lab run ("CANARI-mine" is the name it will show in the Jupyter Launcher, feel free to change this): `mamba run -n canari python -m ipykernel install --user --name CANARI-mine`.
-* After about one minute a new icon called "CANARI-mine" should apear in the Jupyter launcher.
+* After about one minute a new icon called "CANARI-mine" should apear in the Jupyter launcher on the notebook service.

 ### Adding extra packages to your environment
 #### Installing extra packages with Mamba